-AMENDING or WITHDRAWING A MOTION
+AMENDING OR WITHDRAWING A MOTION

-There may be times when a delegate will need to amend or withdraw a motion.
+There may be times when a Branch will need to amend or withdraw a motion.

-Withdrawing a motion: if a Branch chooses to withdraw a motion submitted they will need to ask conference's permission to do so.
+Withdrawing a motion - if a branch chooses to withdraw a motion submitted, they will need to ask conference's permission to do so.
+For Example: Joe Bloggs Outback Branch, "I request conference's permission to withdraw Motion No. #."

-Example:

-Name, branch, "I request conference's permission to withdraw motion A5."